62484m/download_mp4_fromMZXY/readme.txt

-Git is a distributed version control system.
+#62484m

-Git is free software distributed under the GPL.
+this is a test script to download .mp4 files from mz. don't use it for bussniess. this is just for test  :D